Chazz-Michaels/Donut_Ninja_app/README.md

 Note:
 This game is built almost exclusively with Javascript.
-This is my first project and I built everything, including the engine, myself- I am working on removing any bugs I find and optimizing the code.
+This is my first project and I built everything, including the engine, myself- I am always working on removing any bugs I find and optimizing the code.
 Any help/feedback is appreciated.